Mountain climbing is considered an adventure sport. Depending on the difficulty of the climb, it can be an extreme sport too.

 $2,334,228

-Meru is a gripping documentary that chronicles the daring attempt to scale the formidable 'Shark’s Fin' route on Meru Peak, nestled in the Indian Himalayas.
+"Meru" is a riveting documentary that captures the high-stakes journey to conquer the legendary 'Shark’s Fin' route on Meru Peak, set against the breathtaking backdrop of the Indian Himalayas.

 Documentary